ibhutchinson/Javarama/README.md

 Javarama is a Educational java application that teaches the basics of the java programming language.

-This applications content is still being updated.
+This project has been retired.